 With over a decade of experience handling personal injury and wrongful death cases, we have the skills and the resources to take on deep-pocketed trucking companies and insurance companies.
-If you or a loved one were hurt in a collision with an 18-wheeler in Durham, North Carolina, turn to our law firm today for a free initial case review.
-We’ll discuss your situation and advise you of your legal options with absolutely no obligation.
+So if you or a loved one were hurt in a collision with an 18-wheeler in Durham, North Carolina, turn to our law firm today for a free initial case review.
+Our Durham personal injury lawyer will discuss your situation and advise you of your legal options with no obligation.
 Call now, and get the help you deserve.

 Why Truck Accidents Are More Complicated

 Truck accident claims can be much more complicated than typical car accident cases.
-Some of the reasons include:
+Some of the reasons include the following:

-- More serious injuries – The size of commercial trucks means that a collision with an 18-wheeler can impart significant forces.
+- More severe injuries – The size of commercial trucks means that a collision with an 18-wheeler can impart significant forces.
 These forces often lead to victims suffering catastrophic injuries.
-Treatment and long-term care needs are more expensive, which means the victim needs to recover greater compensation to cover all their expenses and losses.
+Treatment and long-term care needs are more expensive, so the victim needs to recover more excellent compensation to cover all their expenses and losses.

 - Multiple injured parties – Truck accidents can involve multiple vehicles and victims.
-When many people are injured by a truck crash, it can complicate the claims process, especially if damages surpass the liable parties’ insurance coverages and financial resources.
+When a truck crash injures many people, it can complicate the claims process significantly if damages surpass the liable parties’ insurance coverages and financial resources.

 - More evidence – Commercial motor vehicles are complex machines.
-Fully investigating a truck accident requires examining many more pieces of evidence that might be looked at in other kinds of auto accident cases.
-It also requires in-depth knowledge of complicated federal and state laws regulating commercial motor vehicle operation.
+Thoroughly investigating truck accidents requires examining more evidence that might be looked at in other kinds of auto accident cases.
+Investigating a truck accident case requires in-depth knowledge of complicated federal and state laws regulating commercial motor vehicle operations.

 - More potentially liable parties – Many companies are involved in the operation of a commercial truck.
-Each of these parties may bear some or all the fault for a truck accident.
-This can complicate a truck accident claim as each of these parties tries to shift blame for the crash onto other potentially liable parties.
+Each party may bear some or all the fault for a truck accident.
+This can complicate a truck accident claim as each party tries to shift blame for the crash onto other potentially liable parties.

-- Complicated insurance coverages – Trucking companies often have complex layered insurance policies, which can make it difficult to determine how much coverage may be available to compensate you for your losses.
+- Complicated insurance coverages – Trucking companies often have complex, layered insurance policies, making it difficult to determine how much coverage may be available to compensate you for your losses.

-Who Can Be Held Liable for a Truck Accident in Durham?
+Who Can Be Held Liable for a Truck Accident in North Carolina?

 While liability for most auto accidents falls on one or more drivers involved in the crash, the nature of the trucking industry means that many more parties may share in liability.
-Examples of parties that may be at fault for a truck crash in Durham, North Carolina include:
+Examples of parties that may be at fault for a trucking accident in North Carolina, include: